Product Review: Aquatank2 30 Gallon Water Storage Bag

 Disclosure: We purchased this item at retail and the opinions are our own.
+This post contains affiliate links.
+Please read our full disclaimer.

 The Aquatank2 30 gallon water storage bag was something we had been eyeing for awhile, but for $100 we kept putting it off until we really had a good reason for getting it.
 As soon as we realized that one of our main boondocking limiting factors was fresh water we got on Amazon and purchased the bag.